10 Best CLM Software for Contract Lifecycle Management (2026)

 Concord is a CLM platform built around simplicity and transparent pricing.
 All plans include unlimited documents and unlimited e-signatures, which eliminates the volume-based pricing anxiety that comes with many competing tools.
 For organizations that just need to create, sign, store, and track contracts without layers of enterprise complexity, Concord is a straightforward choice.

-The recently launched Concord Horizon adds a conversational AI interface for contract creation, signaling a shift toward AI-powered workflows while maintaining the simplicity that defines the platform.
+Concord Horizon, its 2026 AI tier, adds a conversational AI interface and AI Copilot for contract work, while maintaining the simplicity that defines the platform.
 Multi-party signing is well-implemented, handling agreements that require signatures from three or more parties without the awkward workarounds that some tools require.

-At $499 per month for five users with unlimited documents, the pricing math works out well for small teams with moderate to high contract volumes.
+At a published $499 per month with unlimited documents (Concord's pricing page as of August 2026), the pricing math works out well for small teams with moderate to high contract volumes.
 A team sending 50 contracts a month pays the same as a team sending 500.

 Key Features: